 - Problems requiring 3D modelling (as compared to 2D plane strain)

 - Soft ground tunnelling (this was my PhD but i don’t get up to a lot here now)

-- The mechanics of soil-based construction materials, particularly rammed earth
+- The mechanics of soil-based, or earthen, construction materials, particularly rammed earth

 - Iterative solvers for linear systems arising from finite element and meshless analysis